A Warm Welcome to the Library FAQs for Sponsors

 - Develop Healthy and Thriving Children and Youth: Children and youth are connected to community resources that help them thrive physically, socially and mentally.
 The concept of the library as the “community’s living room” is explored.

 - Literacy Culture and Climate: Library orientation exposes children and families to resources such as early literacy programming, summer learning loss prevention, and national Campaign for Grade Level Reading tools.
 This allow parents and children to experience the life-changing impact of literacy.

 Sponsors will work directly with the Partner Support Team here at Operation Warm to help organize your event:

-- Library Outreach– Operation Warm will work with funders on initial outreach prospecting for the library in your community to establish an event plan.
+- Library Outreach– Operation Warm will work with sponsors on initial outreach prospecting for the library in your community to establish an event plan.

 - Start planning – Work with your library partner to select your date and identify the children living in need that you would like to serve.
 Operation Warm staff will assist with book and coat orders so that your event is a success.

 - Be rewarded – This event will not only assist the families and children in your community, but will be a joyful experience for staff and volunteers alike!